Cardiff, UK Guide

 Spend a day exploring Cardiff Bay, a vibrant waterfront area with plenty of attractions to enjoy.
 Visit the Wales Millennium Centre, take a boat tour of the bay, and dine at one of the many waterfront restaurants for a relaxing day by the water.

-20 minutes by bus from Cardiff city center Bath is a historic town known for its Roman-built baths and Georgian architecture.
+15 minutes by train or bus from Cardiff city center Bath is a historic town known for its Roman-built baths and Georgian architecture.
 Visitors can explore the Roman Baths, Bath Abbey, and the Royal Crescent.

-1.5 hours by train from Cardiff Central Station The Brecon Beacons National Park offers stunning natural beauty with mountains, waterfalls, and hiking trails.
+1 hour by car from Cardiff city center The Brecon Beacons National Park offers stunning natural beauty with mountains, waterfalls, and hiking trails.
 Visitors can enjoy outdoor activities such as hiking, cycling, and wildlife spotting.

 Approximately 20 minutes by train or 25 minutes by car.
 Chepstow is a historic market town located on the Welsh side of the River Wye, close to the border with England.
 It is known for its impressive Chepstow Castle, the oldest surviving post-Roman stone castle in Britain.
 Explore the castle, walk along the river, and enjoy the town's charming atmosphere.